How To Find Us

 The Scottish National Gallery of Modern Art is fifteen minutes’ walk from Haymarket Station.
 Follow Palmerston Place down onto Belford Road and across the Bridge.
 The gallery is a short walk further along Belford Road.

 The Scottish National Gallery of Modern Art has metered car parks.
-The fee is £1 for 4 hours and applies from 9am to 5pm, 7 days a week.
+The fee is £2 per day and applies from 9am to 5pm, 7 days a week.
 Visitors should not park for more than 8 hours, and overnight parking is not permitted.

 Disabled parking facilities are also available.